Mirandadaa/mica-gd300/lectures/w9-assignments.md

 ## Visual research
 For Project 3: Storytelling, create mood boards.
 [The Mood boards](https://duckduckgo.com/?q=mood+boards&bext=msl&atb=v81-4__&iax=images&ia=images) are a collection of reference materials (usually, images) that convey your design concepts.
 You can describe with mood boards what words cannot describe alone.
 After all, what you have in your head or mind will need to be expressed visually.
 Mood boards can help your client (and yourself) to visualize your ideas before making commitment to any.

+- What materials will be used in your piece?
 - Do you use photos?
 - Do you use videos?
 - Do you use type?
 - Do you use illustration?
 - What tone do you want to tell the story in?
-How can your visual decisions support the tone?
+- How can your visual decisions support the tone?
 - Find the reference materials that can help communicate your ideas visually and **create mood boards as a PDF file**.